Bringing the NorDeck Chair to the UK market was driven by a wish to offer a more local alternative to rainforest hardwood garden furniture.

 Of course the ideal situation would be to source timber from wherever the consumers are and manufacture locally.
 Yet British forests have been under such pressure for millennia that availability of UK timber is limited, and cannot satisfy all consumption.
 We support the Woodland Trust as members here in the UK to help revive the British forests.
 Please find more information about their work here.

 Since the EcoFurn production facility is located in Estonia, the natural option is to source the timber from as close to the facility as possible.
-EcoFurn is currently (2015) working on getting its whole production line PEFC-certified, but this requires investments in IT systems at the factory.
-In the meantime, the sustainability status of NorDeck products is the following:
+Currently, the sustainability status of NorDeck products is the following:

-All timber that is used in the NorDeck products, apart from larch, is sourced from local Estonian forests; birch and alder wood we use are actually sourced from EcoFurn’s own forest.
+All timber that is used in the NorDeck products, apart from larch, is sourced from local Estonian forests; birch and alder wood used are actually often sourced from EcoFurn’s own forest.
 Since Estonia is an EU-member state, also its forest management follows EU guidelines and EU timber trade regulations.
-Estonian forests’ yearly growth exceeds the amount harvested and forest covers half of Estonian land area.
+Estonian forests’ annual growth exceeds the amount harvested and forest covers half of Estonian land area.

 For more information on Estonian forest management, please visit here